 Fly fishing allows anglers to Target specific species in a variety of habitats, and has become increasingly popular in recent years.

-Texas is home to some of the most beautiful and diverse fisheries in North America, and it’s no surprise that fly fishing has become increasingly popular in the Lone Star State.
-From the vast reservoirs of Central Texas to the spring-fed rivers of East Texas, anglers can find plenty of opportunities for fly fishing in Texas.
+Texas boasts a plethora of stunning and varying fisheries in North America, leading to an increase in popularity of fly fishing within the Lone Star State.
+With large reservoirs situated in Central Texas and spring-fed rivers in East Texas, anglers have abundant options for fly fishing in Texas.

 The most popular spots for fly fishing in Texas are along the Gulf Coast, where there are plenty of saltwater species to Target.
 Anglers can also find good spots for fly fishing in the Hill Country streams and rivers, as well as on the numerous lakes throughout the state.
 In addition, many anglers take advantage of guided trips or wade trips on private waters for an even more rewarding experience.